genropy/genropy_saved/docs/genro/bag/nodes.rst

 	>>> papernode.getValue()
 	8

-	For a complete list of the :class:`BagNode` methods, check the :ref:`gnrbags_bagnode`.
+	For a complete list of the :class:`BagNode` methods, check the :ref:`gnrbags_bagnode` paragraph.